eduvpn/eduvpn.org/posts/vpn-product-technology-comparison.md

 The eduVPN server uses the community edition of OpenVPN.
 OpenVPN is one of the most widely used open source VPN solutions.

-Occasionally we get the question which features eduVPN offers over competitors and why we chose OpenVPN instead of any of the other available open source VPN software protocols and implementations.
+Occasionally we get the question which features eduVPN offers over 'competitors' and why we chose OpenVPN instead of any of the other available open source VPN software protocols and implementations.
 In this post we'll dive into this and explain the unique aspects of OpenVPN and eduVPN and why we have built eduVPN